Advanced therapy medicinal products: Overview

 • Fee reductions and waivers

-This EMA pilot aims to assess the level of regulatory support needed to boost the number of advanced therapy medicines that reach patients in the European Economic Area.
+The pilot aims to assess the level of regulatory support needed to boost the number of advanced therapy medicines that reach patients in the EU and European Economic Area (EEA).

-To apply for this EMA pilot, developers should fill in the application form below and send it to advancedtherapies@ema.europa.eu.
+To apply, developers should fill in the application form below and email it to atmppilot@ema.europa.eu by 30 April 2024.

 • How and when to apply to EMA's pilot